Miscarriage

 Miscarriages are much more common than most people realise.

-Among women who know they're pregnant, it's estimated about one in eight pregnancies will end in miscarriage.
+Among women who know they're pregnant, it's estimated about one in eight pregnancies will end in miscarriage, and about one in four women will experience a miscarriage in their lifetime.

 Many more miscarriages occur before a woman is even aware she has become pregnant.